-- 20.1 The driver must drive the car alone and unaided. - 20.2 The driver is not permitted to participate in any additional practice, qualifying or race within the Event. - 20.3 Drivers must use the track at all times.
+- 20.1 The driver must drive the car alone and unaided. - 20.2 The driver is not permitted to participate in any additional practice, qualifying or race within the Event. - 20.3 Drivers must make every reasonable effort to use the track at all times and may not deliberately leave the track without a justifiable reason.
 For the avoidance of doubt the white lines defining the track edges are considered to be part of the track but the kerbs are not.